British Rail Class 302: Liveries

 When introduced, the units were outshopped in plain BR EMU suburban green livery with the early lion and wheel crest on the MBS.
 In 1962 a small yellow end became mandatory for all units.
-In the mid 1960's BR Rail Blue, also known as Monastral blue, was applied to 112 members of the fleet and from 1968 a full yellow end now became mandatory to increase visibility for permanent way staff on the track.
+In the mid-1960s BR Rail Blue, also known as Monastral blue, was applied to 112 members of the fleet and from 1968 a full yellow end now became mandatory to increase visibility for permanent way staff on the track.
 From 1982, when refreshed units were released from the works, they were painted in the then standard BR blue and grey livery.
 302217 was the first member of the class to receive Network SouthEast Livery by 1987, being the sole example until 1990–1993 when NSE livery was applied to the 30 remaining class members.
 Un-refurbished unit 302207, later renumbered to 302200, received the original green livery with a small yellow panel in 1987.